Anti-poverty advocates urge Congress to act on voting rights, minimum wage, filibuster - News Break

 “This is not just a Black civil rights issue,” Bishop William J. Barber II, the co-chairman of the Poor People’s Campaign, said.
 “It’s also an issue for everyone who cares about democracy.
 Our democracy is at stake.”

-Barber called on President Joe Biden to travel to Arizona and West Virginia to make the case for ending the filibuster in order to pass voting-rights legislation.
+Barber called on President Joe Biden to travel to Arizona and West Virginia to make the case there for ending the filibuster to pass voting rights legislation.
 Two Senate Democrats, Kyrsten Sinema of Arizona and Joe Manchin III of West Virginia, have publicly voiced their opposition to eliminating the filibuster, a Senate procedural requirement that a bill meet a 60-vote threshold to advance rather than a simple majority.

 “Which side are you on?”
 Barber asked, referring to Sinema and Manchin.
 “What is happening in the Senate is an attack not just on Black people, but on everyone, especially poor and low-wage people, and on democracy itself.”